microsoft/vcpkg-docs/vcpkg/get_started/get-started-linux.md

 ## Next steps

-To learn more about `vcpkg.json`, check out our reference documentation:
+To learn more about `vcpkg.json`, see our reference documentation:

 - [vcpkg.json](..\reference\vcpkg-json.md)
 - [manifest](..\users\manifests.md)